Role of Nurseries in Green Economy and Islam

 In Charsadda and surrounding areas, I have noticed that many nurseries have been developed.
 These nurseries provide a variety of plants, including fruit plants, ornamental flowers, and shade trees.
 They play an important role in promoting plantation, supporting agriculture, and improving environmental conditions in the region.

-I have also visited a nursery located in Kuladher, Charsadda, where I observed different types of plants being grown and carefully maintained.
+I have also visited a nursery (Shaheen Nursery) located in Kuladher, Charsadda, where I observed different types of plants being grown and carefully maintained.
+During my visit to Shaheen Nursery, I was particularly impressed by the variety of seasonal flowers and fruit saplings.
+Seeing these young plants arranged in rows—ready to be taken to homes and farms—reminded me that every big forest starts in a small pot.
+It is a reminder of the verse: 'And We send down water from the sky, bringing forth thereby diverse kinds of vegetation' (20:53).
 This practical exposure helped me understand how nurseries contribute to environmental sustainability and the Green Economy by providing healthy plants for cultivation and plantation.

 These observations strengthened my belief that promoting nurseries and plantation activities is essential for ecological balance, economic development, and environmental protection.